cef62/design-system-coverage-jsday-2025/slides.md

 class: text-center
 ---

+# But...
+# ...doing it on users' devices on a high-traffic website is something no one did!

+---
+layout: center
+class: text-center
+---

+# We transform
-# We transform pixels into bitmaps and bitmaps into coverage metrics
+# pixels into bitmaps
+# and bitmaps into coverage metrics

 ---